Avian Influenza advice

 Avian Influenza (Bird Flu) advice

 Autumn and winter are times traditionally associated with an increase in avian influenza.
-Cases have been found in various parts of Scotland in recent months including an outbreak of Highly Pathogenic avian influenza near Penicuik on 22 December 2025.
-The bird flu outbreak near Penicuik is caused by a virus that primarily affects birds and presents a very low risk to risk to humans and other animals.
+Cases have been found in various parts of Scotland in recent months including a cluster of highly pathogenic avian influenza (HPAI) H5N1 infected premises near Penicuik at the boundary between Midlothian and Scottish Borders.

 Dead wild birds